Watch an interview with the Deaf Italian scholar Humberto Insolera

-Each partner will elaborate courses from level A1 to level B1 regarding Common European Framework of Reference.
+Each partner has elaborated courses from level A1 to level B2 regarding Common European Framework of Reference.

-During work on the output we will involve deaf people to consult it, test it and improve it.
+During the work on the output we have involved deaf people to consult and test teaching materials.

 Poland: Mrs Magdalena Dunaj (project coordinator)